top of page

 BIO

-I grew up loving all the beautiful art I constantly saw around me, the colours, the quiet Villas, and all the contradictions of a big city.
+She grew up loving all the beautiful art she constantly saw around her, the colours, the quiet Villas, and all the contradictions of a big city.

-Since 2000, I have been selected for several solo and group exhibitions, festivals, and workshops, such as the recent group exhibitions by the Association of Animal Artists at the Rose Paterson Gallery (Shifnal, UK 2024) and The Station Art Gallery (Richmond, UK 2024 ) or the one by Garte Milano at Palazzo Regione Lombardia (Milan IT 2024), and the Wildlife Artist of the Year (UK 2021).
+Since 2000, she has been selected for several solo and group exhibitions, festivals, and workshops, such as the recent group exhibitions by the Association of Animal Artists at the Rose Paterson Gallery (Shifnal, UK 2024) and The Station Art Gallery (Richmond, UK 2024 ), the one by Garte Milano at Palazzo Regione Lombardia (Milan IT 2024), and the Wildlife Artist of the Year (UK 2021).

-I am also a member of the Association of Animal Artists, and I have been selected as a finalist for the Wildlife Artist of the Year 2021 by David Shepherd Wildlife Foundation in collaboration with BBC Wildlife Magazine.
+She is also a member of the Association of Animal Artists, and David Shepherd Wildlife Foundation, in collaboration with BBC Wildlife Magazine, has selected her as a finalist for the Wildlife Artist of the Year 2021 award.

-After my Art graduation, I started working in decorative arts and conservation workshops, collaborating with architects and interior designers and mainly working on commissions.
-During this period, I learned decoration for interior techniques and fascinating traditional techniques like Fresco, Grotesque, egg tempera, and gilding.
+After graduating with her art degree, she began working in decorative arts and conservation workshops, collaborating with architects and interior designers, and primarily focusing on commissions.
+During this period, she learned decorative interior techniques and fascinating traditional techniques, including fresco, Grotesque, egg tempera, and gilding.

-In 2012, I moved to Bristol, UK.
-Here, I learned many invaluable lessons, like the challenge and enrichment of meeting different cultures.
+In 2012, she moved to Bristol, UK.
+Here, she learned many invaluable lessons, like the challenge and enrichment of meeting different cultures.

-I also got married, and I had my daughter in 2017.
+She also got married and had a daughter in 2017.

-I exhibited in several galleries and open exhibitions and worked as a decorative workshop assistant and conservation assistant in several Studios between Bristol and London.
+She exhibited in several galleries and open exhibitions, and worked as a decorative workshop assistant and conservation assistant in various studios between Bristol and London.

-During this experience, I encountered other beautiful techniques, such as verre eglomise, gilding, and painting on glass and mirrors.
+During this experience, she encountered other beautiful techniques, such as verre églomisé, gilding, and painting on glass and mirrors.

-In 2020, we moved to Vienna, Austria, and in 2023, after long wandering, we returned to Rome, near family and friends, where I paint from my home studio.
+In 2020, she moved to Vienna, Austria, with her family.
+In 2023, after a long period of wandering, they returned to Rome, near family and friends, where she continues to paint from her home studio.

-Some of my pieces are present in private collections in Italy, the UK, France, Spain, Germany, Brazil, the USA, and Canada.
+Some of her pieces are in private collections in Italy, the United Kingdom, France, Spain, Germany, Brazil, the United States, and Canada.

 EDUCATION